 Well, what is „vegan“?

 People trying to eat vegan realize quite fast that this is not that easy.
 Animal products seem to be way cheaper than any other stuff – that’s why they are used so often in many products.
-Strolling through the supermarket while looking for vegan food gives you a reality check: Meat, dairy, eggs and all the other animal stuff seem to be quite everywhere.
+Strolling through the supermarket while looking for vegan food gives you a reality check: Meat, dairy, eggs, and all the other animal stuff seem to be quite everywhere.
 Even potato chips have some lactose, red lipstick is often made of red aphids which is a very popular dye.
 Even some cheap bakeries use L-Cysteine for their flour to make their bread more elastic.
 L-Cysteine is made of pig bristles or feathers.
-If you want to be on the safe side: Keep an eye out for the Vegan-Label – more soon on my blog.
+If you want to be on the safe side: Keep an eye out for the Vegan-Label.

 Why do vegans eat fake meat?